network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 For many years, bufferbloat has been known as an unfortunate, but common issue in today's networks {{Bufferbloat}}.
 Solutions like fq_codel {{RFC8289}} or PIE {{RFC8033}} have been standardized and are to some extent widely implemented.
 Nevertheless, users still suffer from bufferbloat.

 Bufferbloat's impact on the user-experience is very subtle.
 Whenever a network is actively being used at its full capacity, buffers fill up and create latency for the traffic.
-These moments of full buffers may be very brief, caused by a medium-sized file-transfer, like an email-attachment.
+These moments of full buffers may be very brief, caused by a medium-sized file transfer, like an email-attachment.
 They create short-lived bursts of latency-spikes.
 An example of this is lag occurring during a video-conference, where a connection is shown as unstable.

 Since bufferbloat can cause short-lived disruptions of the user experience, it is hard to narrow down the cause and make the user aware of it.
 Popular measurement platforms that focus on speed and idle latency only obscure the bufferbloat problem.

 Finally, it is important to remember that buffers only fill behind the slowest "bottleneck" link of the network.
 The "bottleneck node" is one where the queueing occurs during heavy traffic.

 We believe that it is necessary to create a standardized way for measuring the extent of bufferbloat in a network and express it in a comprehensible way.
 Existing network measurement tools could add a responsiveness measurement to their set of metrics.
-It will also raise the awareness to the problem and shift the focus away from simply quantifying network quality with the two "standard: measures: throughput and idle latency.
+It will also raise the awareness to the problem and shift the focus away from simply quantifying network quality with the two "standard measures": throughput and idle latency.

 In this document, we describe a methodology for measuring bufferbloat and its impact on the user experience.
 We create the term "Responsiveness under working conditions" to make it more user-accessible.
 We focus on using protocols that are commonly used so that performance enhancing proxies and traffic classification affect the measurement in the same way.
 It is thus very important to use those protocols for the measurements to avoid focusing on use cases that are not actually affecting the end-user.
 Finally, we propose to use "round-trips per minute" as a metric to express the extent of bufferbloat.

 # Measuring is hard